Derwin Gray (offensive lineman)

-Derwin Devon Gray (born May 10, 1995) is an American football offensive tackle for the Birmingham Stallions of the United States Football League (USFL).
+Derwin Devon Gray (born May 10, 1995) is an American professional football offensive lineman for the BC Lions of the Canadian Football League (CFL).
 He played college football at Maryland.

 Professional career

 Pittsburgh Steelers

-Gray was drafted by the Pittsburgh Steelers in the seventh round, 219th overall, of the 2019 NFL Draft.
+Gray was drafted by the Pittsburgh Steelers in the seventh round, 219th overall, of the 2019 NFL draft.
 He was waived on August 31, 2019, and was signed to the practice squad the next day.
 On December 30, he was signed by the Steelers to a reserve/future contract.

 On September 5, 2020, Gray was waived by the Steelers and was signed to the practice squad the next day.
 He was promoted to the active roster on September 18, 2020.
 He was waived on December 26, 2020.

 Jacksonville Jaguars

 On December 28, 2020, Gray was claimed off waivers by the Jacksonville Jaguars.
 He signed a one-year exclusive-rights free agent tender with the Jaguars on March 26, 2021.
 He was waived on August 24, 2021.